 At both ends of the beach are large rocky reefs and the north end rocks are always visible.
 This side has some nice palm trees and flat spaces for laying down and relaxing.

 The waves at Barrigona are much bigger than it seems so if you want to swim, be very careful.
 The Triple Crown surf competition was held at Barrigona in 2014 so if you’re a surfer tired of the crowds at Samara, this is the best one.

 When we visited in February, we saw only one other car there even though it was high season.
 It was the couple in the photo above, they brought their own umbrella and towels.
 It was amazing to share this beautiful beach with only two other people!
 Samara was completely packed in February which is why we set out to find Barrigona.

 So why did I mention Mel Gibson?
 Well he loved this beach so much that he tried to buy it.
-Since all beaches in Costa Rica are public, he got in trouble and instead bought and built a 500 acre resort in the mountains above Barrigona.
+Since all beaches in Costa Rica are public, he got in trouble and ended up building a 500 acre resort in the mountains above Barrigona.